Fighting Extinction schools showcase

 Schools across Australia are joining the fight against extinction and you can too!

-See the map below to find out what Fighting Extinction Schools across Australia are doing to care for wildlife.
+See the map below to see how many Fighting Extinction Schools there are across Australia.

 There are hundreds of Fighting Extinction Schools around Victoria.
 Here are just some inspiring stories.